 At the advent of World War II, a large number of pillboxes were added to the earth and brick fortifications of the Water Line.
 But this line of defence proved outdated: German planes just flew over the fortresses and bombed the city of Rotterdam.

 You can find this little lane sheltered by old lindens in Vaassen (The Netherlands).
 It’s called ‘Kersendijkje’, Cherry dyke.
 (No idea though where that name came from.
 You won’t find any cherry trees along this dyke).
 The lane is right next to Cannenburgh Castle.
 I was told many teenagers in this village share their first kiss under these trees.
 It does make sense: the lane is totally sheltered from spying eyes.
 I just love the way the trees are leaning.

-A single pine tree surrounded by a sea of heather creates a strong contrast.
-It’s a great sight, even in spring, when heather fields are not in their prime.
+A single pine tree in a sea of heather creates a strong contrast.
+It’s a great sight, even in spring, when the shrubs are not in their prime.

 Heather fields, little lakes, forest, and blue skies: great ingredients for a hike around the Renderklippen, a nature reserve in the Netherlands.

 Trees with young leaves display a range of colours.

 Fields full of tulips are a joy to behold.
 In several provinces in the Netherlands, the colourful fields stretch as far as the eye can see.